Primary

 Kneel behind a stability ball with forearms resting on top.
 Brace your core and roll the ball forward by extending your arms, keeping your back flat.
 Go only as far as you can control without your lower back sagging.
 Roll back to the starting position.

-Want Stability Ball Rollout in your program?
+See where Stability Ball Rollout fits in your weekly plan

 Kneel behind a stability ball.